hyperledger/iroha-2-docs/src/guide/kotlin-java.md

     }
 ```

-To check the result of the transfer of assets, add the `getAccountAmount()` method to the `Query` class
+To check the result of the asset transferring, add the `getAccountAmount()` method to the `Query` class:

 ```Kotlin
     suspend fun getAccountAmount(accountId: String, assetId: String): Long {